dustinspace217/astrowidget-pub/README.md

 # astrowidget
+**NOTE: I've secured permission from Astrospheric to publish the Astrospheric version of the widget, making this version redundant/dedprecated.**

 A KDE Plasma 6 widget for astrophotographers.
 At-a-glance go/no-go conditions for up to three imaging sites tonight (and the next two nights), with verdicts